 Car Buying Articles

-According to E.J.
-Euler, Internet salesperson for Volkswagen Santa Monica, this happens because the options on the vehicles on the dealer's lot are based on what they think has the best chance of selling.
-If their research shows that a highly optioned model or particular order doesn't sell, you're less likely to see it on the lot.
+Situations like this happen because the vehicles that are available on the dealers' lots come with popular options that dealerships think have the best chance of selling.
+If their research shows that a highly optioned model or particular package doesn't sell, you're less likely to see it on the lot.
 Sometimes, however, the cars found on dealer lots are not necessarily those that shoppers most want, according to one former car salesman.

 How Long Does It Take?

-The amount of time it takes to order a car and get it delivered to you varies based on where the car is made and how many people ordered vehicles ahead of you.
-One of our editors ordered a Volkswagen was told it would take up to three months to get his car, since it was manufactured in Germany.
-If you are purchasing a domestic vehicle, Smith says the average is closer to eight weeks.
+The amount of time it takes to order a car and get it delivered to you varies, based on where the car is made and how many people ordered vehicles ahead of you.
+The Edmunds editor who had ordered a Volkswagen was told it would take up to three months to get his car, since it was manufactured in Germany.
+If you are purchasing a domestic vehicle, however, dealers we spoke to say the average is closer to eight weeks.

-In the "I want it now!" world we live in, it's difficult for many consumers to conceive of waiting 8-12 weeks once they're ready to buy a new car.
-But consider this: Your car is likely the second most expensive purchase you'll ever make, and most people keep a car at least four years.
-In this situation, doesn't it sound like a good idea to custom-order your new car — even if it means waiting for the exact make, model, color and options you want?
+In our I-want-it-now world, it's difficult for many car shoppers to conceive of waiting eight to 12 weeks once they're ready to buy a new car.
+But consider this: Your car is likely the second-most expensive purchase you'll ever make, and most people keep a car for at least four years.
+In this situation, doesn't it sound like a good idea to custom-order your new car, even if it means waiting for the exact make, model, color and options you want?

 Car Ordering Checklist:

-- Decide what you really want: The whole point of custom-ordering a new car is to revel in a sense of personalization.
-As such, you need to figure out not only what your next vehicle will be but how you want it equipped.
+- Decide what you really want: The whole point of custom-ordering a new car is to revel in a sense of personalization, so you need to figure out not only what your next vehicle will be but how you want it equipped.
 If you're shopping for a Honda or Acura, the option choices are very limited.
 If you're talking Ford F-150 or Porsche 911, there is a laundry list of options and trim levels to consider.

-- Plan ahead: If you plan carefully, you could have your custom-ordered vehicle arriving just as your old car is picked up by the leasing company or sold to its new owner.
+- Plan ahead: If you plan carefully, your custom-ordered vehicle will arrive just as your old car is picked up by the leasing company or is being sold to its new owner.
 Few of us purchase a car on a whim or are forced to replace our current vehicle in a matter of days or weeks.
-Don't let the two-month wait for a custom-ordered car be your excuse.
-A little planning makes this aspect of custom-ordering your new car a nonissue.
+Don't let a two-month wait for a custom-ordered car be your excuse.
+A little planning makes this aspect of custom-ordering your new car a non-issue.

 - Find the right dealer: When you custom-order a vehicle, your relationship with the dealer becomes critically important.
-This is the organization you'll be talking to throughout the process, which means they'll take your initial order and, if they are a good dealer, happily keep you updated on your car's progress as you wait for it to be built.
-Choose your dealership for a custom order just the way you would if you were simply buying a car off a lot, make sure a given dealership deserves your hard-earned money before you custom-order a car through it.
+This is the organization you'll be talking to throughout the process, which means it will take your initial order and if it is a good dealership, happily keep you updated on your car's progress as you wait for it to be built.
+Choose your dealership for a custom order just the way you would if you were simply buying a car off a lot: Read reviews and talk to friends who have bought there to ensure you're going to have a smooth experience.

 - Make sure the deposit is refundable: Most dealers will require a deposit when ordering a vehicle.
 Make sure this deposit is refundable in case you change your mind or find the car somewhere else.
-Some dealers may elect to hold the deposit until the car has been sold, so this policy may vary.
+Also note: Some dealers may elect to hold the deposit until the car is sold.

 - Get it in writing: Once you've talked numbers and decided on the options you want, be sure to get the details in writing.
 Make sure this document has the correct information and the price you agreed upon.

-The editor we mentioned earlier ended up obtaining his Golf TDI sooner than he expected.
-A few weeks after he placed his order, he received a phone call from the salesperson.
-The deal had fallen through for another customer who had ordered the exact same vehicle with all the options he wanted.
-Since he was next in line, he was able to purchase the vehicle for himself.
+The aforementioned Edmunds editor ended up getting his Golf sooner than he expected.
+A few weeks after he placed his order, the dealership called with interesting news.
+A deal had fallen through with a customer who had ordered a vehicle with the very options that our editor wanted.
+The editor was next in the special-order line, so he was able to purchase the vehicle for himself.

-If you are patient with the process, ordering your next vehicle can be a rewarding experience.
+If you are patient with the process, custom ordering your next vehicle can be a rewarding experience.
 Just make sure you understand the options, order carefully with a trustworthy dealer and negotiate as if the vehicle were on the lot.
-Then you can take comfort in knowing that this car was built for you from the ground up.
+Then you can enjoy the purchase of a car that was built just for you from the ground up.